 Step #3: Tap on the Backspace or Delete key on your phone keyboard.

 They should immediately delete all of the highlighted text.

 Alternative Method: Adjusting the Page Size

-Step #1 Tap on the Settings option located on the top right-hand corner of your screen.
+Step #1: Tap on the Settings option located in the top right-hand corner of your screen.
 A side menu will appear, showing you a host of options.

 A wide range of paper size options, such as Letter (this is the default setting), Tabloid, Executive, A4, A5, and B5 will be displayed on your screen.
 Select any option you prefer.
 We recommend the Tabloid and A3 to make your text appear broader, which will also cut down the page count.